muhammad-rafi/minikube-k8s-devnet/Learn_Kubernetes/mdt-tig-K8s/mdt-tig-k8s-deployment.md

 ## InfluxDB POD Setup in Kubernetes

-As you know InfluxDB is one of the main componenet in TIG stakc, we will deploy this first, but before we deploy, we need to look at the K8s resources we need to run a InfluxDB container in Kubernestes.
+As you know InfluxDB is one of the main componenet in TIG stakc, we will deploy this first, but before we deploy, we need to look at the K8s resources we need to setup a InfluxDB container in Kubernestes.

 - SecretMap: To store the InfluxDB name, credentials, etc. It keeps the data in base64 encode.
 - ConfigMap: Create a config for influxdb config and service